American Rescue Plan – Grant Program

 - Humanities Project Support (HPS) grants are available to nonprofit organizations whose primary mission is not public humanities (e.g., arts, sciences, or community/social services organizations) to undertake a public humanities project.

 In order to apply, you must request a grant application (below) through our website.
 We will provide eligible applicants access to the application portal.
+This grant program is now closed.

 - NOW — Request access to the application (below)